-The Spring Experiment activity at the National Oceanic and Atmospheric Administration's (NOAA's) Storm Prediction Center (SPC) and Hazardous Weather Testbed (HWT) in Norman, OK provides the GOES-R Program with a Proving Ground (PG) for demonstrating preoperational data and algorithms associated with GOES-R. The main focus of the Experiment will be demonstrating the official GOES-R Baseline and Option-2 products; however, it will also include operational readiness trials of products transitioning from Risk Reduction.
+The Spring Experiment activity at the National Oceanic and Atmospheric Administration's (NOAA's) Storm Prediction Center (SPC) and Hazardous Weather Testbed (HWT) in Norman, OK provides the GOES-R Program with a Proving Ground (PG) for demonstrating preoperational data and algorithms associated with GOES-R. The main focus of the Experiment will be demonstrating the GOES-R baseline and future capabilities products; however, it will also include operational readiness trials of products transitioning from the GOES-R Risk Reduction program.
 The availability of GOES-R products will demonstrate, pre-launch, a portion of the full observing capability of the GOES-R system, subject to the constraints of existing data sources to emulate the satellite sensors.